tasdikrahman/tasdikrahman.me/_drafts/2019-09-14-backpacking-trip-to-kerala-alleppey-fort-kochin.md

 cover_image: '/content/images/2020/07/kerala-blog-26.jpg'
 ---

 > I did this trip last year, in August 2019.
-Finishing this was long overdue.
+Finishing this post was long overdue.

 Trying to follow up with the manager of [Khawa karko](https://www.tripadvisor.in/Restaurant_Review-g297628-d7925789-Reviews-Khawa_Karpo-Bengaluru_Bangalore_District_Karnataka.html) as Sushant and Rajat also finished their sharing of dinner which we were grabbing to call it a day.
 We all rushed as I grabbed my takeaway, to get a [rick](https://en.wikipedia.org/wiki/Rickshaw) to catch my bus which was due to leave in about 15mins or so.